 Coprophagy (Stool-Eating) Is Caused by a Nutrient Deficiency

 - Stool-eating is not unusual: Although it may be hard for some owners to understand, stool eating is actually a relatively common behavior in dogs.
 This is because they are scavengers by nature and readily consume a wide variety of items that are unappealing to people.
-Most dogs will consume the feces of other species such as horses, cattle, deer, or rabbits.
-Many dogs that live with cats will eat cat feces if allowed access to the litter box.
-Some dogs also consume canine feces—this is most common among dogs that live in multiple-dog homes or kennels.

 - Possible cause: Female dogs routinely consume the feces of their puppies as a way to keep the whelping area and their puppies clean.
 Coprophagy is also readily learned among dogs within the same household or kennel.
 In some cases, boredom or confinement in an unclean kennel or cage may be an underlying cause.

 - Prevention and training: The best way to prevent stool eating is to limit access to fecal matter by monitoring walks, restrict the dog’s access to the feces of wild animals such as rabbits and deer, and keep the yard picked up.
 In addition, training techniques such as teaching dogs to “leave it” and to reliably come when called are helpful.
 Providing regular walks, exercise and mentally stimulating activities for your dog is also essential for preventing all types of boredom-induced behavior problems!

 There is no evidence to indicate that feeding garlic or onion has a repellent effect on fleas or any other external parasite.
 In fact, they are harmful to dogs and you may end up with a flea problem if not using a product recommended by your veterinarian.
 Here are the facts: